Hecke operators and analytic Langlands correspondence for curves over local fields: General case

-\begin{remark} For $G=PGL_n$, the ideal $I_{\la,\chi}$ is globally generated by a differential operator of order $n$.
-Therefore in this case a section annihilated by this ideal is the same as a section satisfying the $n$th order differential equation \eqref{diffeqs}.
-For a general simple Lie group $G$, the ideal $I_{\la,\chi}$ doesn't have such a generator.
+Therefore in this case a section annihilated by the ideal $I_{\la,\chi}$ is the same as a section satisfying the $n$th order differential equation \eqref{diffeqs}.

+For a general simple Lie group $G$, the ideal $I_{\la,\chi}$, or its twist such as $I'_{\la,\chi}$, doesn't have such a generator.
 But as the above corollary shows, this is not necessary.
 What matters is the cyclicity of the $D$-module $\mcV^K_{\chi,\la}$ (formula \eqref{equal}).

 We note that it is the cyclicity of two types of twisted $D$-modules: $\mcV^K_{\chi,\la}$ on $X$ and $\Delta_\chi$ on $\Bun_G$ (see formula \eqref{Deltachi}), that enables us to link the geometric Langlands correspondence and the analytic one (see Remark \ref{Grothendieck}). \end{remark}